 Kidney transplant candidates must have adequate heart-lung function and can't have other medical conditions that severely limit life expectancy.
 You'll work closely with the transplant team to increase the benefit of and reduce the risk of transplant.
 Since transplant requires a lifelong commitment to taking medication and to having regular physician contact, patients also must understand and be willing to accept this responsibility.

-Not a Candidate for Kidney Transplantation:
+Who is the Not a Candidate for Kidney Transplantation?

 A kidney transplant may NOT be recommended if you have: